COVID UPDATE: The Museum on Main is offering virtual options so please contact: email@example.com

 • Roots of Pleasanton: A review of the history of Pleasanton, from Native American presence through modern day.

-• Transportation in the Valley: Ride through history in this entertaining look at the changes and impact of various modes of transportation through the years.
+• Alcohol in Pleasanton- A long and storied past: Ride through history in this entertaining look at role and impact bars and alcohol had in Pleasanton through the years.

 • Remember When… Pleasanton in the 30s, 40s, 50, and 60s: A look at Pleasanton as a reflection of the nation from the 30s through the 60s.